hyperledger/besu-docs/docs/Tutorials/Private-Network/Create-Private-Clique-Network.md

 The command line specifies:

-* A Different port to Node-1 for P2P peer discovery using the [`--p2p-port`](../../Reference/CLI/CLI-Syntax.md#p2p-port) option.
+* A Different port to Node-1 for P2P discovery using the [`--p2p-port`](../../Reference/CLI/CLI-Syntax.md#p2p-port) option.
 * A Different port to Node-1 for HTTP JSON-RPC using the [`--rpc-http-port`](../../Reference/CLI/CLI-Syntax.md#rpc-http-port) option.